jconsoli/brocade-rest-api-applications/README.md

 * Help message improvements

-**7 Aug 2021 Updates**

-*brcddb*

-brcddb_fabric.py - Return fabric WWN in best_fab_name() if wwn=False but the fabric is not named. apps/report.py - Added WWN to the fabric name on the Table of Contents page apps/zone.py - Fixed bad call to api_int.get_batch() report/zone.py - Minor display issues cleaned up.

-*applications*
+**Updates: 7 Aug 2021**

+The primary purpose of these updates was to add functionality to the zone merge utility and add a zone restore utility.

-compare_report.py - Fixed call to best_switch_name
+* compare_report.py - Fixed call to best_switch_name
-zone_restore.py - New
+* zone_restore.py - New
-zone_merge.py - Misc. fixes & removed fabric by name
+* zone_merge.py - Misc. fixes & removed fabric by name
-zon_merge_sample.xlsx - Improved instructions & removed fabric by name.
+* zon_merge_sample.xlsx - Improved instructions & removed fabric by name.
-lib_check.py - Updated with latest changes
+* lib_check.py - Updated with latest changes

-*brcdapi*

-util.py - Clean up mask_ip_addr()

 **applications**